 Having a healthy but silent copy of the gene in question, which is the case in most AS cases, means there could be not one but two potential ways to fix it: gene replacement therapy (fixing the impaired mother’s copy) or gene activation therapy (unsilencing the healthy father’s copy).

 The Foundation for Angelman Syndrome Therapeutics (FAST) is an all-volunteer organization of families and professionals dedicated to finding a cure for Angelman Syndrome and related disorders through the funding of an aggressive research agenda, education, and advocacy.
 The Foundation is committed to assisting individuals living with Angelman Syndrome to realize their full potential and quality of life.
-Our goal is to bring practical treatment into current medical practice as quickly as possible.
-It is our hope that grants we fund will lead to additional research support from government agencies, other funding sources and organizations around the globe.
+Their goal is to bring practical treatment into current medical practice as quickly as possible.
+It is their hope that grants they fund will lead to additional research support from government agencies, other funding sources and organizations around the globe.
 FAST is served by two boards; the Board of Directors and the Scientific Advisory Board.
-Together, we are working hard to bring practical treatment into current medical practice as quickly as possible.
+Together, they are working hard to bring practical treatment into current medical practice as quickly as possible.

 Make a donation directly to the Blarney for Angelman Foundation via Paypal.